JRasmusBm/git-workshop/05_merge_vs_rebase.md

 ```

 This makes it so that the default behavior of merge and pull is to bail if
-fast-forward is not possible (i.e. you haven't rebased).
+fast-forward is not possible (i.e. we haven't rebased).

-That means that from now on you will have to start using fetch when somebody
+That means that from now on we will have to start using fetch when somebody
-force pushes in your branch, and that you'll have to use rebase to update your
+force pushes in our branch, and that we'll have to use rebase to update our
 branch with the changes from another.

 ```sh